CaveJohnson376/godot-3dplanets/README.md

 # godot-3dplanets
 My first attempt to make 3d planets with godot.

+# Near future of the project:
+- Add blocks to place
+- Use it for multiplayer survival game project

 # Controls
 - WASD - walk
 - Spacebar - jump